tomodachi94/vscode-folgezettel/README.md

 This project [lives on GitHub](https://github.com/tomodachi94/vscode-folgezettel).
 Please write tests for any new features, and make sure lints pass (`npm test && npm lint`).

 `src/web/pureFolgezettel.ts` should only contain abstract string parsing functions; do not use any functions or libraries not available for regular Node.js.

+[^1]: These should all provide identical files.
+If anything differs, please [open an issue](https://github.com/tomodachi94/vscode-folgezettel/issues).